vzhou842/victorzhou.com/content/posts/2019-02-09-a-javascript-bug.md

 Which runs as expected.

 ## Wait, you had this bug once?

 Yup.

 ## Why would you ever write code with so many Immediately Invoked Function Expressions ([IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE))?

 It's a long story, but I'll make a post soon explaining how I wrote bad enough code to have this bug.
-[Subscribe](/subscribe/?src=a-javascript-bug) (no spam, for real) if you want to get notified when it's published!

 **UPDATE:** I followed through and made [that post](/blog/why-you-should-use-webpack/).